Lazy-Rabbit-2001/godot-gdextension-template-fast-deploy/README.md

-# Godot Cpp with Fast Deployment
+# Godot Cpp Template with Fast Deployment
 This repository is a fan-extended version of [original Godot Cpp Template](https://github.com/godotengine/godot-cpp-template).
-About detailed information, please check this link.
+Check the link for details.

 ## What are optimized in this version?
 * Deployed an example h/cpp file for starting.
-* Added a `DEPLOY.bat` for quick start before your development
+* Added a `DEPLOY.bat` for quick start before your development.

 ## Before you start
 * Create your own repository based on this template.
 * Make sure you have installed [Godot](https://godotengine.org/download) and [Visual Studio Code](https://code.visualstudio.com/download).
-(Of course you can use any other IDE or text editor, but here we will use Visual Studio Code as an example.)
+(Of course you can use other IDE(s), but here we will use Visual Studio Code as an example.)
-* Clone this repository to your local machine.
+* Clone this repository to your device.
 * Open the project in Visual Studio Code.
 * Run `DEPLOY.bat` to rename all `example` files and literals and deploy the godot-cpp environment for your GDExtension.
 * To compile your test build, run